The History of the Thalidomide Tragedy

 In Australia, Distiller Biochemicals, a UK firm, was responsible for the distribution and marketing of Thalidomide products under its own name.
 Distillers (its legal successor is Diageo) launched their first Thalidomide product in Australia in 1960 and withdrew it from the Australian market in December 1961 following Grünenthal’s withdrawal in Germany.
 During the 1960s and early 1970s, civil actions were brought by those affected by Thalidomide against Distillers companies.
 While there are no exact figures of how many people were affected, 107 were awarded compensation.
 In addition to a trust fund established by Diageo in 2010, the Australian state supports Thalidomide survivors.

 Distillers/Diageo also manufactured and distributed their medicines containing Thalidomide in the United Kingdom under a license obtained from Grünenthal.
-In the UK, approximately 2000 babies were born affected by Thalidomide.
-Around 440 Thalidomide survivors are still alive today.
+In the UK, approximately 2,000 babies were born affected by Thalidomide.
+Around 440 Thalidomide survivors are still alive in the UK today.
 In 1973, the Thalidomide Trust was established after a 20-million-pound settlement between Distillers and 429 Thalidomide survivors.
-Additionally, since 2010, the affected people have been supported by a Health Grant by the British government.
+Additionally, since 2010, the affected people have been supported by a health grant from the British government.

 The history of Thalidomide in Spain is complex.
 In Spain, Grünenthal sold its own products containing Thalidomide through a local distributor.
 However, other producers also manufactured and marketed their own medicines containing Thalidomide in Spain independently and without a license from Grünenthal.
-This makes it very difficult to correctly track the number of Thalidomide-affected people.
 Today, Spanish residents who have been affected by a Grünenthal product containing Thalidomide are supported by the German Federal Contergan Foundation.
-In addition, Thalidomide affected persons are also financially supported by the Spanish government.
+In addition, Thalidomide affected people are also financially supported by the Spanish government.

-Grünenthal never distributed any thalidomide containing product in Italy, neither themselves nor through any distribution partner.
+Grünenthal never distributed any Thalidomide-containing products in Italy, neither themselves nor through any distribution partner.
 However, independent companies manufactured and marketed their own products containing Thalidomide in Italy without a license or permission from Grünenthal.
 The Italian government provides support to the approximately 250 Thalidomide-affected people in Italy.

 The role of Frances Kelsey and the FDA: Thalidomide in the United States

 Thalidomide was never approved for sale in the United States.
-Two independent U.S. companies conducted separate clinical trials of their own Thalidomide-containing drugs.
-One of these companies obtained a license from Grünenthal to test, produce and market Thalidomide-containing products in the U.S. under its own name and brand and pursuant to its own control and responsibility.
+Two independent U.S. companies conducted separate clinical trials for their own Thalidomide-containing drugs.
+One of these companies obtained a license from Grünenthal to test, produce and market Thalidomide-containing products in the U.S. under its own name and brand, and pursuant to its own control and responsibility.

-That U.S. licensee also applied for marketing authorization for its Thalidomide product with the U.S. Food and Drug Administration (FDA).
-When a German geneticist and pediatrician, Professor Lenz, discovered the harmful effects of Thalidomide in late November 1961, the licensee’s application in the U.S. was still pending.
+That U.S. licensee also applied for marketing authorisation for its Thalidomide product with the U.S. Food and Drug Administration (FDA).
+When the German geneticist and pediatrician, Dr. Lenz, discovered the harmful effects of Thalidomide in late November 1961, the licensee’s application in the U.S. was still pending.
 The day Grünenthal withdrew its Thalidomide products from the German market on November 27, 1961, it also notified the United States licensee of its withdrawal.

 Frances Kelsey, a pharmacologist and physician who worked as a reviewer for the FDA, had repeatedly requested that the U.S. licensee amend its application with additional data.
 This was one reason why the U.S. authorization process was still pending by the time of Thalidomide’s market withdrawal in Germany and other countries worldwide.
 In retrospect, this delay in approval was fortunate.
 In 1962, President John F. Kennedy awarded Dr. Kelsey the President’s Award for Distinguished Federal Civilian Service.

-How the Thalidomide tragedy changed the handling of medical products in Germany
+How the findings related to Thalidomide changed the handling of medications in Germany

 The Thalidomide tragedy highlighted the importance of regulation and standardized testing of medical products.
 Governments around the globe later adopted laws to improve the authorization controls on medical products.

-In this context, an agency was founded in 1975 that developed into today’s Federal Institute for Drugs and Medical Devices one of its tasks is monitoring the authorization of pharmaceuticals.
+In this context, an agency was founded in 1975 that developed into today’s Federal Institute for Drugs and Medical Devices.
+One of its tasks is monitoring the authorization of pharmaceuticals in Germany.

 How Thalidomide-affected people are supported today